Skip to content

 Task 3 – Toggle Done Status

 Implement a done command to mark a todo [ ] or [x].
+Modify the add command so every todo has the new format.

 Tip